djepar/djepar.github.io/BlogEntry.md

 ### Start Developing Responsive Web Pages Using HTML5 and CSS3 by NIIT
 Finished the first challenge of this section and I started the second one.

+### djepar.github.io
+Work on cmatrix, it's still clumsy, but I had another timer while adding the async properties to the function generaleAll().

+### Cookiepedia
+Adding an About Us page, and more importantly, adding the generating recipe to generate the recipe on the recipes page.

+### OS (Google Coursera Course 5 : IT Security: Defense against the digital dark arts)
+Finished the malicious software session and start the network attacks session.